vaibhav2923/template/README.md

 # template

-Created a static page in this time frame.
+Created a static page in a given time frame.